tinganho/balanced-storage/README.md

 }
 ```

-Our general concept so far, is that for every method for adding objects, there should exists at least one matching method for subtraction of objects.
+Our general concept so far, is that for every method for addition of objects, there should exists at least one matching method for subtraction of objects.
 We can safely say that new assignements will increase the elements count.
 But also, in the event emitter case, array element additions.
 With static code analysis we can also make sure that elements are added or subtracted.
 Before it was upto the developer to manually annotate and implement the method.
 But nothing stops the developer to implement a method with a sub method which increases the element count.

 ### Add-Sub Method Definition